vedangwartikar/academic-kickstart-1/content/home/experience.md

   location = "Pune, India"
   date_start = "2019-06-06"
   date_end = "2020-06-06"
-  description = """Worked on a centralized <i>Slack-API based DevOps System</i> which manages automation tasks on interconnected PCs.
-These tasks are being deployed using RedHat Ansible with the help of Docker containers.
-User level queries are processed using NLP."""
+  description = """• Worked on a centralized Slack-API based application which manages automation tasks on interconnected PCs
+  • These tasks are being deployed using RedHat Ansible with the help of Docker containers
+  • User level queries are processed using NLP
+  • Tech stack used: Python, Docker, RedHat Ansible, NLP"""

 +++